w3c-cg/threat-modeling/models/decentralized-identities.md

      - *Analysis*: In this case, the only way to do this is with the available API subset, which must be a specific request.
 - **Trust**:
      - *Description*: Trust in OSSTMM is when we leverage an existing trust relationship to interact with the asset.
 Normally, this involves a "relaxation" of the security controls that otherwise manage the interaction.
-      - *Analysis*: There should be no trusted access in this specific case.
+      - *Analysis*: This specific case should have no trusted access.
 However, the whole thing could be triggered when asking permission for powerful features.
 Consider avoiding or limiting this over time (balancing Trust with Subjugation).

 - **Authentication**:
   - *Description*: is control through the challenge of credentials based on identification and authorization.